 - The castle was built to withstand a hurricane.
 It took 18 months to construct this castle, which is made of steel and concrete.
-The parks do close for the safety of all guests and cast members, but if the park is open and you are out and about in the Magic Kingdom while a storm is brewing and the storm gets too dangerous fast, Disney cast members escort guests to the level below the park.
+The parks do close for the safety of all guests and cast members.
+If the park is open and you are out and about in the Magic Kingdom while a storm is brewing and the storm gets too dangerous fast, Disney cast members escort guests to the level below the park.

 - Nothing bothers me more than to find professional articles, letters, marketing materials, etc., with spelling errors!
 Here is an exception to what most think is a typo or a mistake: The clock on the castle has Roman numeral “IIII” instead of “IV”.
 Yes, this is intentional!
 The “IV” symbol was not used until after the Colonial period.
 The Imagineers also used the same “IIII” on the clock on the front of American Adventure in Epcot, the clock along the sidewalk on Main Street, the one at the Pirates of the Caribbean attraction and the Cinderella film.
 Intriguingly, the clock in the Castle suite on the stained glass has “IV”, though.